GeeeekExplorer/nano-vllm/README.md

 # tensorboard --logdir=./profiler_logs
 ```

-The profiler traces are saved per rank (e.g., `rank0`, `rank1`) and can be analyzed using TensorBoard to identify performance bottlenecks in multi-process inference.
+The profiler traces are saved per rank (e.g., `rank0`, `rank1`) and can be analyzed using https://ui.perfetto.dev/ to identify performance bottlenecks in multi-process inference.

 ## Benchmark